-12.5.3 Stage 2
+11.5.3 Stage 2

-- a) No improvement at Step 1 means that the pupil remains on close observation for a further week or if behaviour occurs that is more serious than at Stage 1 then the Deputy may become involved. - b) The parents are contacted by the class teacher or Deputy Head to inform them that their child's behaviour has been giving cause for concern and has not shown significant improvement during the last week, or if it has been taken straight to Stage 2.
+- a) No improvement at Step 1 means that the pupil remains on close observation for a further week or if behaviour occurs that is more serious than at Stage 1 then the Deputy may become involved. - b) The parents are contacted by the class teacher or relevant Phase Leader / Deputy Head to inform them that their child's behaviour has been giving cause for concern and has not shown significant improvement during the last week, or if it has been taken straight to Stage 2.
 Parents are given an idea of the improvement the School is looking for.
 The parents are asked to support the efforts the pupil and School are making and to encourage the pupil to try hard to improve his/her behaviour.
-A report pro forma maybe compiled which is carried around from lesson to lesson for each member of staff to fill in, including positive comments too.
-A brief daily progress report should be written, by the class teacher, in the homework diary during the week. - c) All incidents considered more serious will be recorded on the child's individual significant events' file and in a centralised sanctions log. - d) An additional sanction that may be used during Stage 2 is: - Removal to another class for all or part of the lesson (parents will be informed on the day that this happens).
+A report pro forma (including Thinking Time Form) maybe compiled which is carried around from lesson to lesson for each member of staff to fill in, including positive comments too.
+A brief daily progress report should be written, by the class teacher, in the homework diary during the week.

+- c) All incidents considered more serious will be recorded on the child's individual significant events' file and in a centralised sanctions log. - d) An additional sanction that may be used during Stage 2 is: - Removal to another class for all or part of the lesson (parents will be informed on the day that this happens).

-12.5.4 Stage 3
+11.5.4 Stage 3

-a) The parents will be called in for a meeting if necessary at this stage to discuss appropriate strategies to improve the behaviour of the pupil.
+- a) The parents will be called in for a meeting if necessary at this stage to discuss appropriate strategies to improve the behaviour of the pupil.
 These may include the signing of a behaviour agreement, which could constitute a formal warning.
-The deprivation of other privileges including clubs, trips and performances will be considered on a case-by-case basis or a sanction which is appropriate to the exact behaviour that occurred.
+The deprivation of other privileges including clubs, trips and performances will be considered on a case-by-case basis or a sanction which is appropriate to the exact behaviour that occurred. - b) A letter confirming the outcome of the meeting will be sent if appropriate.
+Timing of agreed strategies which will be established and a review date set.